Apples rot in Kashmir orchards, as lockdown puts economy in tailspin

 “When there are no tourists, there are no sales,” he said.
 “We are also unable to sell across India because communication is down.”

-At a major chamber of commerce in Srinagar, some members said the continuing lack of internet and mobile connections had paralysed their work, including the ability to file taxes and make bank transactions.
+At a major chamber of commerce in Srinagar, some members said the continuing lack of internet and mobile connections had paralyzed their work, including the ability to file taxes and make bank transactions.

 Some businessmen have also been among the hundreds of politicians and civil society leaders detained by the authorities since early August to dampen any backlash.